quicwg/base-drafts/draft-ietf-quic-transport.md

 disable_active_migration (0x0c):

-: The disable active migration transport parameter is included if the endpoint does not support active connection migration ({{migration}}).
+: The disable active migration transport parameter is included if the endpoint does not support active connection migration ({{migration}}) on the address being used during the handshake.
 Peers of an endpoint that sets this transport parameter MUST NOT send any packets, including probing packets ({{probing}}), from a local address or port other than that used to perform the handshake.
 This parameter is a zero-length value.

 preferred_address (0x0d):